 What is Excretion?

-Excretion is a biological process and plays a vital role by eliminating toxic and other waste products from the body.
-In animals including humans, as the part of metabolism lots of waste products are produced.
-Animals excrete them in different forms such as by urine, sweat, feces, and tears.
-Among these the usual and the main form of excretion is urine.
+Excretion is a biological process, which play a vital role by eliminating toxins and other waste products from the body.
+In plants and animals including humans, as the part of metabolism, lot of waste products are produced.
+Plants usually excrete through the process of transpiration and animals excrete the wastes in different forms such as by urine, sweat, feces, and tears.
+Among all these the usual and the main form of excretion is the urine.

 Glomerular filtration as the name suggests it occurs in the glomerulus where blood is filtered.
 This process occurs across the three layers- epithelium of Bowman’s capsule, endothelium of glomerular blood vessels, and a membrane between these two layers.
 Blood is filtered in such a way that all the constituents of the plasma except proteins reach the Bowman’s capsule.
 Therefore, this process is known as ultrafiltration.
 Around 99 percent of the filtrate obtained is reabsorbed by the renal tubules.
 This is known as reabsorption.
 This is achieved by active and passive transport.